 A person of any non-immigrant status except C, D, K, or M (and in some cases J), and except those who entered the United States under the terms of the Visa Waiver Program, can apply for a change to F-1 status if they have maintained lawful non-immigrant status up to the time of application.

-There are two ways to obtain F-1 status if you are already in the United States, for example if you arrived as a prospective student and decide to stay and pursue your studies:
+There are two ways to obtain F-1 status if you are already in the United States.

 - You can submit an application to US Citizenship and Immigration Services (USCIS).